kimtienly/HapticDevice_ROS/README.md

-# ROS package for Touch haptic device
+# ROS Package for Touch Haptic Device

 This is a ROS Package for Geomagic Touch haptic device in Windows.